AleksanderWWW/aircheck/README.md

 **Notes**
 - if the files provided to the command are not present in the `--dag-path`, they will be ignored
-- when the `--dag-id-prefix` is left as default, then this part of the hook will always succeed.
+- when the `--dag-id-prefix` is left as default, then this part of the hook will always succeed
+- in case your DAG files have additional dependencies, see [this guide](https://pre-commit.com/#config-additional_dependencies).